 Pixels are common across most advertising platforms.
 They’re used to drop a cookie that will track visitors on your website so you can advertise to them later.
-This is called retargeting.
-Once you advertise to past website visitors, Facebook pixels can also be used to track their behavior when they’re back on your website.
+This is called sequential retargeting.
+Once you advertise to past website visitors, the Facebook Pixel can also be used to track their behavior when they return.

 Table of Contents

 Facebook Pixel is an analytics tool which is a piece of code you place on a website that helps you measure how effective your Facebook ad campaigns are by monitoring the actions people take on your website.

 Discover different events to track in this Facebook Pixel Events guide from Facebook.

 The Facebook Pixel helps you optimize your ads and make sure they are shown to the right audience.
 You can also use the pixel to improve your Facebook retargeting and remarket to people who have visited a specific page or taken a desired action on your website.

 In short, the Facebook Pixel helps you better understand the impact of your ads by understanding what people do after they see them.
 So you can reach people more likely to take meaningful action, like purchasing a product.